poom12452/word-segmentation/README.md

 # TWP-wordseg

-TWP-wordseg is the word segmentation library of Thai language
+TWP-wordseg is the word segmentation library of Thai language.

 ## Installation